Best Ethanol Stocks in India for 2026: Top Companies to Watch

 In recent years, India’s ethanol-blended petrol (ebp) programme has accelerated as part of the broader energy transition strategy.
 Blending reached 18% by the end of 2024, up from ~12-13% in early 2024.
 The Government is on track to achieve 20% blending (E20) by the 2025 deadline, ahead of schedule.
 This rapid progress has already saved foreign exchange (by cutting fuel imports) and reduced CO2 emissions.
 Ethanol is being viewed as a non-disruptive transition fuel that leverages existing sugar and grain feedstocks and gasoline infrastructure to move toward cleaner transportation.

 Ethanol blending also complements other green initiatives like EV adoption and the use of Biofuels.
-From April 2025, all new petrol vehicles in India will be made E20-compatible, which shows that the major market players in the auto industry are preparing for and adapting to the nationwide trend for E20 fuel.
+From April 2025, all new petrol vehicles in India will be made E20-compatible, showing how transport themes are converging with EV stocks in India.
 As of early 2025, E20 petrol is already being dispensed at over 17,400 fuel stations across the country.

 India even introduced E100 fuel (which contains 93-93.5% ethanol) on a pilot basis for flex-fuel vehicles.
 This signals plans even beyond E20 in the long term.